At a Glance

 Craft a Strong Cover Letter: Write a cover letter that specifically addresses the requirements of the role.
 Mention your ability to handle complex and high-profile matters, and your experience in supervising non-qualified staff.

-Highlight Relevant Skills: In your application, emphasise skills such as negotiation, legal research, and client advisory.
-These are crucial for a Commercial Property Lawyer and will set you apart from other candidates.
+Highlight Relevant Skills: In your application, emphasise skills such as negotiation, client advisory, and your understanding of politically sensitive issues in commercial property law.
+These are crucial for the role.

 How to prepare for a job interview at Essential Employment